 Early on, it also seemed as though, despite the loud battle-cry of clicktavists on social media, that not many Greystonians were going to join the protest this time out.
 Naturally, the lazy feckers were just late, having been initially outnumbered here by actual media, including RTE News.

 The presence of the latter reflects just how urgent the allocation for the local fishermen of a spot to call their own has finally become, their original south pier landing dock having mysteriously disappeared on 2008’s new harbour plans at the 11th hour.
-Just like those chimney stacks up at The La Touche Hotel.

 There is a definite light at the end of this long, dark tunnel though, with all parties having agreed to meet next Thursday.
 As we’ve said before, a simple solution is staring them right in the plaice – namely, reinstating the original planned fishermen’s dock as part of the boat repair yard on that south pier.
 Boom!